kachark/FormFlight/README.md

 ## Usage

-The workflow for DOT_assignment is as follows
+The workflow for FormFlight is as follows
 1. setup simulation parameters in main.py
 2. run simulation
 3. load and plot results